 The easiest way to find your gap in the market is to copy someone else.

-LoveFilm copied the original US Netflix, and Gumtree copied Craigslist and transferred these business models from the US to the UK.
+LoveFilm copied the original US Netflix, Gumtree copied Craigslist and transferred these business models from the US to the UK.
+If you’re reading this in the UK, you’ll often find that the US can be a couple of years ahead of us, so this is a rich source of ideas for creative swiping.

 You can find some amazing ideas by absorbing yourself in different trends in business thinking and what’s happening in particular markets.
 The world is moving pretty rapidly, and technology and economic forces are very fluid.
 The trick here is to research into certain areas, especially those which are not altogether obvious.